gbgabiola/jsbootcamp/02-web-foundation/7-html.md

 ### The table tag

 - `table tag` is used to define a table
-- we define the data using rows (not columns)
+- define the data using rows (not columns)

 ### Rows

-- `tr tag` is used to add row, and the only thing we can add to a `table` element
+- `tr tag` is used to add row, and the only thing you can add to a `table` element
   - first row _can_ take the role of the header

 ### Column headers